Lidizz/Lidizz/README.md

-# 🎋 Hei, welcome to my GitHub!
+# 🎋 Welcome to my GitHub!

 ## About Me